 We might call it a Zen aesthetic which here unclutters a face plate and makes less a success.

 By March 15th, "as you already know, I initially intended to make the AMP-23 a standard version but as always, things progressed.
 At the moment, I'm thinking about making it an AMP-23R.
 We now have limited AMP-13R stock and can't produce a new batch soon.
 Our small team can't support parallel production lines.
 A new 'R' amp could target potential AMP-13R shoppers minus certain case work detail.
 This would lead us to include the AMP-13R's original power supply to make 25wpc.
-That makes an AMP-23R essentially an updated AMP-13R with more sophisticated control software and isolation feet which we designed with a mechanical engineering professor in Korea.
+That makes an AMP-23R essentially an updated AMP-13R with more sophisticated control software and isolation feet we designed with a mechanical engineering professor in Korea.
 As for actual AMP-23(R) development, we finish all hardware assemblies this week and already started on the software.
 I'm a bit behind on the new website but should get to it next week.
-Hope to be back at you soon so we can disembargo your preview!"
+Hope to be back at you soon."

-With the AMP-13R soon discontinued to signal the practical end of Bakoon Int., I asked Soo-In why Enleum couldn't host both a 20wpc AMP-23 and the parts-tweaked 25wpc AMP-23R when their likely price difference was a not inconsiderable €1'000-€1'500?
+With the AMP-13R soon discontinued to signal the practical end of Bakoon Int., I asked Soo-In why Enleum couldn't host both a simpler 20wpc AMP-23 and parts-tweaked 25wpc AMP-23R when their price offset would be a not inconsiderable €1'000-€1'500?
 He conceded the point and said he'd think it over.

 On March 17th, Soo-In attached this award confirmation for the AMP-23's industrial design.
 "The Red Dot award for product design dates back to 1955 and appraises the best products created every year.
 In roughly 50 categories, manufacturers and designers can enter their innovations in the competition.
 On Young Professionals Application Day, graduates of design courses who have obtained their academic qualifications within the past five years have the opportunity to take part in the draw for one of 50 free registration places.
 According to the motto 'In search of good design and innovation', the jury evaluates the entries and only awards a Red Dot to products that win them over with their high design quality."